ruslanosipov/ruslanosipov.github.io/source/_posts/2015-02-06-power-of-the-command-line.markdown

 `sed` - Linux utilities which allow for precise and fast text manipulation.

-However, I would not use CLI browsers like `elinks` or `w3m`, and the idea of reading every email in Mutt gives me crepes.
+However, I would not use CLI browsers like `elinks` or `w3m`, and the idea of reading every email in Mutt gives me the creeps.
 I love the visualization web browser offers, something text-based prompt is not able to provide.
 And it doesn't have to.